-ii) Classification of financial assets and financial liabilities, together with the carrying amounts as disclosed in the statement of financial position.
+(iii) Classification of financial assets and financial liabilities, together with the carrying amounts as disclosed in the consolidated statement of financial position.

-The Group's financial assets and liabilities are classified and measured at amortised cost for 2020 and 2019.
+The Group's financial assets and liabilities are classified and measured at amortised cost for 2021 and 2020.